-16.10 Details of mechanical fixings (including their arrangement in the boards) are specified in the project-specific design requirements based on pull-out test results and wind-loading data.
-A minimum of 5.5 fixings per m2 should be installed in the main area of the wall, unless otherwise specified in the project-specific design (see Figure 5).
+15.10 Details of mechanical fixings (including their arrangement in the slabs) are specified in the project-specific design requirements based on pull-out test results and wind-loading data.
+A minimum of 7 fixings per m2 should be installed in the main area of the wall, unless otherwise specified in the project-specific design (see Figure 4).
 If required, extra fixings can be applied at the edge zones to satisfy the wind load conditions.
-Holes are drilled into the substrate through the insulation, and the fixings are installed, fixing tightly to the board using the dedicated driving system to ensure there is no risk of pull-off.
-Installation of mechanical fixings can begin no earlier than 48 hours after the insulation boards have been adhesively fixed, and only once the adhesive has hardened.
+Holes are drilled into the substrate through the insulation, and the fixings are installed, fixing tightly to the slab using the dedicated driving system to ensure there is no risk of pull-off.
+Installation of mechanical fasteners can begin no earlier than 48 hours after the insulation slabs have been adhesively fixed, and only once the adhesive has hardened.
 Care must be taken to ensure that the fixings are not overdriven.

-Figure 5 Insulation board fixing patterns (all dimensions in mm) 1200 600 • 0 (1) ⊕ ⊕ ⊕ ⊕ 0 ⊕ • • ⊕ ⊕ ⊕ ⊕ ⊕ ⊕ ⊕ ⊕ ⊕ • 0 0 ⊕ ⊕ ⊕ ф 0 • 0 0 • 0 0 0 0 0 0 • 0 0 0 0 0 • 0 1200 ⊢a⊢ 0 600 0 0 ⊕ ⊕ V • ⊕ ⊕ (1) 0 0 0 0 0 ⊕ • ⊕ | € 0 0 0 0 0 (1) æ • 0 0 (1) ⊕ 0 ⊕ 0 0 0 0

-- a.
-The minimum edge distance should be ≥100 mm. - 16.11 Where existing render is on the wall or dubbing out render has been used, care should be taken when aligning the boards as the effective embedment will be reduced.
-The surface of the boards should be smooth without high spots or irregularities.
-Any high spots or irregularities should be removed by lightly planing with a rasp.
-After sufficient stabilisation of the installed insulation (during which time the insulation should be protected from exposure to extreme weather conditions to prevent degradation), the wall is ready for the application of the basecoat. - 16.12 To fit around details such as doors and windows, boards may be cut with a sharp knife or a fine-tooth saw.
-Purpose-made window sills, seals and deflection channels designed to prevent or manage water ingress and allow water to be shed clear of items bridging the cavity should be fitted.
-The performance of these components is outside the scope of this Certificate. - 16.13 At all locations where there is a risk of insulant exposure (eg window reveals or eaves), the systems must be protected, eg by an adequate overhang or by purpose-made sub-sills, seals or flashing. - 16.14 Building corners, door and window heads and jambs are formed using corner profiles in accordance with the manufacturer's instructions.
-Corner profiles are fixed to all building corners. - 16.15 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.
+a.
+The minimum edge distance should be ≥100 mm.

+15.11 Where existing render is on the wall or dubbing out render has been used, care should be taken when aligning the slabs as the effective embedment will be reduced.
+The surface of the slabs should be smooth without high spots or irregularities.
+After sufficient stabilisation of the installed insulation (during which time the insulation should be protected from exposure to extreme weather conditions to prevent degradation), the wall is ready for the application of the basecoat.

+15.12 To fit around details such as doors and windows, slabs may be cut with a sharp knife or a fine-tooth saw.
+Purpose-made window sills, seals and deflection channels designed to prevent or manage water ingress and allow water to be shed clear of items bridging the cavity, should be fitted.
+The performance of these components is outside the scope of this Certificate.

+15.13 At all locations where there is a risk of insulant exposure (eg window reveals or eaves), the systems must be protected, eg by an adequate overhang or by purpose-made sub-sills, seals or flashing.

+15.14 Building corners, door and window heads and jambs are formed using corner profiles in accordance with the manufacturer's instructions.
+Corner profiles are fixed to all building corners.

+15.15 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.